Personal profile

 Biography

-Justin Isaac Rogers joined the faculty of the University of North Florida as Assistant Professor of History and Africana Studies in Fall 2022.
+Justin Isaac Rogers joined the faculty of the University of North Florida as Assistant Professor of History in Fall 2022.
 He holds a B.A. in History and Political Science from North Carolina State University and a M.A. and a Ph.D. in History from the University of Mississippi, where he also taught for several years.

 Broadly defined, Rogers’s research and teaching focus on African American History, Native American History, Public History, American slavery, the history of the United States South, race, religion, and gender.
 He has worked with numerous Public History initiatives, most notably Behind the Big House in Holly Springs, Mississippi and Burns-Belfry Multicultural Center and Museum in Oxford, Mississippi.